sahiga/developer.box.com/guides/uploads/direct/file-version.md

 <Message warning>

 The `attributes` JSON part of the multi-part body must come before the `file` part of the multipart form data.
 When out of order, the API will return a HTTP `400` status code with an error code of `metadata_after_file_contents`.

 </Message>

 ## Options

 To learn more about all the parameters available when uploading files, head over to the [reference documentation for this API call][upload].
 These parameters include a `Content-MD5` that can be set to ensure a file is not corrupted in transit, and the ability to explicitly specify the file creation time at a different time than the upload time.

-For file versions an additional [consistency][consistency] can be passed along to prevent overwriting a file that has already been updated since the application last inspected the content.
+For file versions an additional [`If-Match` header][consistency] can be passed along to prevent overwriting a file that has already been updated since the application last inspected the content.

 ## Restrictions

 Direct uploads are limited to a maximum file size of 50MB.
 For larger files, please use the [chunked upload APIs][chunked].

 Upload limits are dictated by the type of account of the authenticated user.
 More information can be found [in our community article on this topic][fsizes].

 [preflight]: g://uploads/check